EPUB Validation Quick Check

 Fix: Simplify source styles and remove unsupported properties that affect reader rendering.

-Verify: Warning count drops and layout remains stable in at least two readers.
+Verify: Warning count drops and layout stays stable in at least two readers.

-Warning pattern: chapter order appears correct but TOC is stale
+Warning pattern: chapter order looks correct but TOC is stale

-Fix: Regenerate TOC from current heading structure before exporting again.
+Fix: Regenerate the TOC from the current heading structure before exporting again.

 Verify: TOC order and chapter order both match the manuscript.